 Missing teeth can have a detrimental effect on quality of life, impacting speech and dietary habits.
-Lost Mountain Dental located in Marietta, GA offers replacement options for patients who have lost one or more of their teeth due to an accident, injury or disease.
+Lost Mountain Dental offers replacement options for patients who have lost one or more of their teeth due to an accident, injury or disease.

-Dr. Mulkey or Dr. Kennedy will perform a thorough exam and discuss a patient’s dental health and cosmetic goals before recommending appropriate treatment.
-The goal of tooth replacement is always to restore both oral health and the patient’s quality of life with results that are lasting.
+Dr. Mulkey or Dr. Kennedy will perform a thorough dental exam and discuss your dental health and cosmetic goals before recommending the appropriate treatment.
+The goal of tooth replacement is always to restore both oral health and the patient’s quality of life with results that last.

 Why Replace Missing Teeth?

 Missing teeth have both a physical and emotional impact on people, affecting your oral health and your sense of confidence in your appearance.
 For the best result and minimal effects on your smile, missing teeth should be treated as quickly as possible.

 Once a tooth is lost, the bone begins to deteriorate.
 It will continue to deteriorate if no treatment is sought, making replacement options more and more difficult and potentially affecting other teeth.